-The change in total other income for the year ended December 31, 2022, was due primarily to fluctuations in the rates of return on our investments in various marketable debt securities slightly offset by interest expense related to our Revolving Credit Agreement.
+The change in total other income for the year ended December 31, 2023, was due primarily to fluctuations in the rates of return on our investments in various marketable debt securities partially offset by interest expense related to our Revolving Credit Agreement.

-Income Tax Expense (Benefit)
+Income Tax Expense

-For the year-ended December 31, 2022, we recorded \$0.7 million of income tax expense as a result of state income taxes primarily due to the elimination of the option to deduct research and development expenditures immediately in the year incurred and instead amortize such expenditures over five years for tax purposes, and in the same period of 2021, we recorded a state income tax benefit of \$0.1 million.
-We continue to maintain a full valuation allowance on all of our net deferred tax assets.
+For the years ended December 31, 2023 and December 31, 2022, we recorded \$0.8 million and \$0.7 million, respectively, of income tax expense as a result of state income taxes primarily due to the elimination of the option to deduct research and development expenditures immediately in the year incurred and instead amortize such expenditures over five years for tax purposes.
+We continue to maintain a full valuation allowance on all of our net deferred tax assets